 Our Palliative Medicine team

-Dartmouth-Hitchcock Medical Center (DHMC) is a rural academic 396-bed tertiary care referral center attracting patients from Vermont, New Hampshire, Western Massachusetts, and parts of Maine.
+Dartmouth Hitchcock Medical Center is a rural academic 396-bed tertiary care referral center attracting patients from Vermont, New Hampshire, Western Massachusetts, and parts of Maine.
 Our patient population is predominantly low socioeconomic status, Caucasian, non-religious, uninsured/underinsured, and have challenges with healthcare access.

 Our palliative care team sees a wide variety of patients, such as those cared for by hematology-oncology (including hematological malignancy and transplant patients), hospital medicine, cardiology, neurology, surgical specialties, and the intensive care unit.
 Our team consists of physicians, nurse practitioners, nurses, a clinical pharmacist lead, social workers, healing arts practitioners, volunteers, creative arts specialists and chaplains.

 We have outpatient and inpatient services as well as a primary service at the Jack Byrne Center for Palliative & Hospice Care serving our community.
-Rotations include a local home hospice program with Visiting Nurses of NH and VT, long term care facility experiences at a few D-H affiliated sites representing a socioeconomic range, and pediatric palliative care at our own Children’s Hospital at Dartmouth (ChaD).
-Electives include spirituality and interventional pain.
+Rotations include 2 local home hospice programs with Visiting Nurse and Hospice for New Hampshire and Vermont as well as Bayada, long-term care facility experiences at a few Dartmouth Health affiliated sites representing a socioeconomic range, pediatric palliative care at our own Dartmouth Health Children's, spirituality, social work, the local Veterans Affairs Medical Center at White River Junction, and interventional pain.
 Our faculty are nationally recognized for communication education, substance use disorder in palliative care populations, narrative medicine, and healthcare delivery science research in end-of-life care.

 Interprofessional Fellowship Model